-In addition to satisfying the foregoing requirements under the By-Laws, to comply with the universal proxy rules, stockholders who intend to solicit provises in support of director nominees other than Ansys' nominees must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act (including a statement that such stockholder intends to solicit the holders of shares representing at least 67% of the voting power of the Company's shares entitled to vote on the election of directors in support of director nominees other than Ansys' nominees), which notice must be postmarked or transmitted electronically to Ansys at its principal executive offices no later than 60 calendar days prior to the anniversary date of the 2023 Annual Meeting (for the 2024 Annual Meeting, no later than March 13, 2024).
-However, if the date of the 2024 Annual Meeting is changed by more than 30 calendar days from such anniversary date, then notice must be provided by the later of 60 calendar days prior to the date of the 2024 Annual Meeting (or the 2024 Annual Meeting is first made by Ansys.
+In addition to satisfying the foregoing requirements under the By-Laws, to comply with the universal proxy rules, stockholders who intend to solicit proxies in support of director nominees other than Ansys' nominees must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act (including a statement that such stockholder intends to solicit the holders of shares representing at least 67% of the voting power of the Company's shares entitled to vote on the election of directors in support of director nominees other than Ansys' nominees), which notice must be postmarked or transmitted electronically to Ansys at its principal executive offices no later than 60 calendar days prior to the anniversary date of the 2023 Annual Meeting (for the 2024 Annual Meeting, no later than March 13, 2024).
+However, if the date of the 2024 Annual Meeting is changed by more than 30 calendar days from such anniversary date, then notice must be provided by the later of 60 calendar days prior to the date of the 2024 Annual Meeting or the 10th calendar day following the day on which public announcement of the date of the 2024 Annual Meeting is first made by Ansys.